Sanglorian/orcus/Orcus Rulebook - current.md

 ### Aura

-An aura is always a close burst effect, a lingering effect that extends over an area.
-An aura moves with the character who manifested it and lasts until the end of the encounter, for 5 minutes, or until you use another aura power.
+An aura is always a Near burst effect, a lingering effect that extends over an area.
+An aura moves with the character who manifested it and lasts for five minutes or until the character dismisses it as a swift action (whichever happens first).

 ### Conjuration